pktgen/Pktgen-DPDK/docs/source/index.rst

 * The software is fully available under a BSD licence.

-Pktgen was created 2010 by Keith Wiles @ windriver.com
+Pktgen was created 2010 by Keith Wiles @ windriver.com, now at intel.com

 .. only:: html